Medically reviewed by Drugs.com. Last updated on Feb 8, 2023.

 Severe liver dysfunction (Child-Pugh C): Safety and efficacy have not been established.

--If the patient has symptoms of hypotension, the dosage should be decreased by 0.5 mg orally 3 times a day.
+Hypotension: If the patient has symptoms of hypotension during treatment, the dosage should be decreased by 0.5 mg orally 3 times a day.

 The US FDA requires a Risk Evaluation and Mitigation Strategy (REMS) for riociguat.
-The REMS consists of elements to assure safe use, an implementation system, and a medication guide.
-For additional information: www.fda.gov/REMS
+It includes elements to assure safe use and an implementation system.
+For additional information: http://www.accessdata.fda.gov/scripts/cder/rems/index.cfm

 Safety and efficacy have not been established in patients younger than 18 years.